reymon359/how-to-live/docs/Give credit/index.md

 # Give credit

-Always give credit.
+Try to give always credit.

-When you use something that it's not yours, to its original author.

-When someone helped you with something.

-It is about being honest and keeping your integrity.

 When you give credit to others, you are showing them respect and being grateful.

+When you do something with help from others, give them credit.

+Be honest and preserve your integrity.

-Include an acknowledgements section in a report if you need to credit someone.
+Include an acknowledgments section in a report if you need to credit someone.

 ## Quotes